 Ratchet Theatre obtained the rights to produce Dark Vanilla Jungle and first toured it in 2016.
 For the upcoming tour see Current.
 The 2016 tour visited the following venues:

-After a sucessful tour the company has decided to bring the show to the Etcetera Theatre in Camden in November 2017.
+After a sucessful tour the company brought the show to the Etcetera Theatre in Camden in November 2017.

 Dark Vanilla Jungle was first produced in 2013 and starred (Game of Thrones') Gemma Whelan before being taken to the Edinburgh Fringe in the same year.
 Ratchet Theatre's production toured in the South West during 2016.
 "A beautiful, breath-taking drama about one girl's craving for family and home… and the lengths she will go to achieve them".